canonical/snapd/docs/interfaces.md

 Usage: reserved
 Auto-Connect: yes
+Availability: classic

 ### home

 Can access non-hidden files in user's `$HOME` to read/write/lock.
 This is restricted because it gives file access to the user's `$HOME`.
-This interface is auto-connected on classic systems and manually connected on non-classic.

 Usage: reserved
-Auto-Connect: yes
+Auto-Connect: yes on classic, no on native
+Availability: everywhere

 ### mpris